Sweating is the release of liquid from the body's sweat glands. This liquid contains salt. This process is also called perspiration.

 After sweating a lot, you should:

-- Drink plenty of fluids (water or better fluids containing electrolytes) to replace sweat.
+- Drink plenty of fluids (water, or fluids containing electrolytes such as sports drinks) to replace sweat.

 - Lower room temperature a little bit to prevent more sweating.